 The Gin Shop

 As with all day trips, we couldn’t leave without visiting the shop.
 There was a huge amount of choice and you could find most of the Gins in the brochure.
 Unless it’s the Zymurgorium of course, which was so popular it sold out.
 Damn it!
 Don’t worry though, I soon got my fix as the next day I found a pub that stocked it.
 I’m now waiting for a restock on their website!

 I couldn’t leave with nothing so I just had to purchase the Apple & Blackberry Gin didn’t I?
 It will be the perfect companion on those hotter, longer days.
 Picture it now.
 An ice cold glass in hand, sitting on my balcony, staring down the river.
 BLISS.

-Guess what!
-There are still some tickets available for the Gin Festival this weekend (29th March – 1st April) I highly recommend you buy some and head along, especially given it’s the bank holiday.
-It really is a fantastic event full of wondrous new tastes and good times with friends.
+The Gin Festival is a fantastic event full of wondrous new tastes and good times with friends.
 Michelle and I had a right laugh and good old gossip.
 All with a Gin in hand.
 Perfection.

 Unfortunately the Gin Festival has now gone out of business.
 You can find other food and drink events here https://www.eatdrinkseek.co.uk/